Lee Boyd Malvo: 2006 account

 In Muhammad's May 2006 trial in Montgomery County, Maryland, Malvo took the stand and confessed to a more detailed version of the pair's plans.
 Malvo, after extensive counseling, admitted that he had been lying in the statement he made after his arrest when he admitted to being the triggerman for every shooting.
-Malvo claimed that he had said this to protect Muhammad from the death penalty because it was more difficult to achieve the death penalty for a minor.
+Malvo claimed that he had said this to protect Muhammad from the death penalty because it would have been more difficult (and since declared unconstitutional) to impose the death penalty for murders committed by a minor.
 Malvo stated, "I'm not proud of myself.
 I'm just trying to make amends", expressing his regret in the shootings.
 In his two days of testimony, Malvo outlined detailed aspects of all the shootings.

 Part of his testimony concerned Muhammad's complete plan, which consisted of three phases in the Washington, D.C. and Baltimore metro areas.
 Phase One consisted of meticulously planning, mapping and practicing their locations around the D.C. area so that after each shooting they could quickly leave the area on a predetermined path and move to the next location.
 Muhammad's goal in Phase One was to kill six white people a day for 30 days.
 Malvo went on to describe how Phase One did not go as planned due to heavy traffic and the lack of a clear shot and/or getaway at different locations.

 Phase Two was meant to take place in Baltimore.
-Malvo described how this phase was close to being implemented, but was never carried out.
+Malvo described how this phase was close to being implemented but was never carried out.
 Phase Two was intended to begin by killing a pregnant woman by shooting her in the abdomen.
 The next step would have been to shoot and kill a Baltimore police officer.
 At the officer's funeral, they would plant several improvised explosive devices.
 These explosives were intended to kill a large number of police since many police would attend another officer's funeral.
 More bombs were then to be detonated as ambulances arrived at the scene.

 The last phase was to take place immediately after Phase Two: to extort several million dollars from the U.S. government.
 This money would be used to finance a larger plan to travel north into Canada and recruit other effectively orphaned boys to use weapons and stealth and send them out to commit shootings across the country.

 Post-sentencing

-As of 2014, Malvo is incarcerated at the Red Onion State Prison as Virginia Department of Corrections inmate 1180834.
+Until mid 2024, Malvo was incarcerated at the Red Onion State Prison as Virginia Department of Corrections inmate 1180834.
+Malvo was relocated from the supermax Red Onion State Prison to the slightly lower security Keen Mountain Correctional Center around June 2024.